 - What have you done to ensure your organisation, at all levels including the board, receives competent health and safety advice?
-See Deciding who will help you with your duties. - How are you ensuring all staff including the board are sufficiently trained and competent in their health and safety responsibilities?
-See Health and safety training: A brief guide. - How confident are you that your workforce, particularly safety representatives, are consulted properly on health and safety matters, and that their concerns are reaching the appropriate level including, as necessary, the board?
-See Consulting and involving your workers. - What systems are in place to ensure your organisation's risks are assessed, and that sensible control measures are established and maintained?
-See Controlling the risks.
+See Appoint a competent person - How are you ensuring all staff including the board are sufficiently trained and competent in their health and safety responsibilities?
+See Health and safe training: A brief guide. - How confident are you that your workforce, particularly safety representatives, are consulted properly on health and safety matters, and that their concerns are reaching the appropriate level including, as necessary, the board?
+See Consulting and involving your workers - What systems are in place to ensure your organisation's risks are assessed, and that sensible control measures are established and maintained?
+See Managing risk and risk assessment at work